OutlawByteStudios/PK.js/Installation-Guide.md

 sudo apt-get install libcap2-bin sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\``
 ```
 15. pm2 can be used to manage the server instance.
-To create the pm2 job, run:
+To create the pm2 job, run the below.
+Please see pm2 guides for further information on how to control the server instance via pm2.
 ```bash
 pm2 start npm --env production --name "PKjs" -- start
 ```